heyjaywilson/DevDiary/README.md

 What goes in the dev diary?
 Anything related to cide or my development journey.

+## Private files

+This repo is set up to ignore local private files in the Private folder.
+Those need to be backed up/transferred in another way.
+This allows for the notes to live side by side.

 ## Twitch Supporters

 - MikaelaCaron 2022-01-03 - Comment